The Emotion Sensation Feeling Wheel is a resource for both brains AND bodies, so I made it into a squishable, huggable pillow.

 When big emotions are present, sometimes a soft comfort object (like a just-the-right-squishiness pillow) can help us calm our bodies and slow our thoughts.
-When we’ve settled a bit, this pillow can help people thoughtfully reflect on their emotions and how they show up for us.
-This double-sided pillow offers a concrete way to meet needs: It’s a comfort object to hold and feel while doing the hard work of identifying emotions and the ways they impact us.
+When we’ve settled a bit, this pillow can help us thoughtfully reflect on our emotions and how they show up for us.
+This double-sided pillow offers a concrete way to meet needs.
+It’s a comfort object to hold and feel while doing the hard work of identifying emotions and how they impact us.

 or read more

-How to Use a Emotion Sensation Feeling Wheel Pillow:
+How to Use An Emotion Sensation Feeling Wheel Pillow:

 People use the pillow as: